oimyounis/gott/README.md

     </a>
 </p>

 An MQTT Broker written in pure Go.
-Aims to be a high-performance, easy-to-use pluggable broker with most of the features that could be embedded in a broker available out of the box (either embedded in the Broker itself or as plugins) at no cost.
+Aims to be a high-performance, easy-to-use pluggable broker with most of the features that could be provided by a broker available out of the box (either embedded in the Broker itself or as plugins) at no cost.

 **Hopefully with your contribution we could build something great!**